Trismegiste/WamBundle/README.md

  * Eventually I'll refactor IFoundABugTest class to move the test in the right place

 I like TDD for debugging.
 Sometimes it's annoying but it is always for the best, specially accross the net.
+With the help of TravisCI, tracking bugs is a piece of cake.

 ## Special thanks
  * Johann Sebastian Bach